 w.
-Recently Issued Accounting Pronouncements
+Recently Issued Accounting Pronouncements:

-In February 2016, the FASB issued ASU No. 2016-02, "Leases," which would require lessees to recognize assets and liabilities on the balance sheet for most leases, whether operating or financing, while continuing to recognize the expenses on their income statements in a manner similar to current practice.
-Under the new guidance, the Company would also be required to provide enhanced disclosures.
+In February 2016, the FASB issued ASU No. 2016-02, "Leases", which would require lessees to recognize assets and liabilities on the balance sheet for most leases, whether operating or financing, while continuing to recognize the expenses on their income statements in a manner similar to current practice.
+Under this guidance, the Company would also be required to provide enhanced disclosures.
 The guidance states that a lessee would recognize a lease liability for the obligation to make lease payments and a right-to-use asset for the right to use the underlying asset for the lease term.
 The guidance will be effective for the Company beginning January 1, 2022, and interim periods in fiscal years beginning January 1, 2023.
-The Company is in the initial stage of its assessment of the new standard and is currently evaluating the timing of adoption, the quantitative impact of adoption, and the related disclosure requirements.
-The Company anticipates the adoption of this standard will result in an increase in its noncurrent assets, and current and noncurrent liabilities recorded on the consolidated balance sheets.
-The Company is currently evaluating the effect that ASU 2016-02 will have on its consolidated financial statements.